melle002/ISTA421/Homework/ista421Homework_C#_chapter20.md

 ```

 ##### 7. How do delegates recognize event subscriptions?
 How do you unsubscribe an event from a delegate?
-bu using the += operator and the -= operators respectively
+by using the += operator and the -= operators respectively

 ##### 8. How do you raise an event?
 How do you declare code that raises an event?
 You can raise an event by calling it like a method.